Galapagos Yacht Charters and Catamarans

 Coral I & Coral II are comfortable, sister yachts, each offering ample indoor and outdoor social areas, distributed across three decks.

-With so much choice in outdoor and interior spaces, guests can enjoy a Galapagos charter expedition in their own way.
+With so much choice in outdoor and interior spaces, guests can enjoy a Galapagos luxury cruise in their own way.

 Coral I and Coral II have capacity for 36 and 20 guests respectively.
 Both vessels offer an open deck area with a Jacuzzi.